lambdablockchain/lambda-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

   product which is not yet covered by a specification or design

-- "backport" : issue/MR is classified as relating to an backport of a fix or enhancement from some upstream source (e.g. Bitcoin Core or Bitcoin ABC)
+- "backport" : issue/MR is classified as relating to an backport of a fix or enhancement from some upstream source (e.g. Lambda Core or Lambda ABC)

 - "build": issue/MR is classified as relating to the software build system